drudge/csscomb.chocmixin/README.md

 ## Installation

-This mixin will be installable with Chocolat's Extras Manager when the new version is released.
-Until then, do something like:
+This mixin is installable with Chocolat's Extras Manager when the new version is released.
+Alternatively, you can install manually by doing something like:

     mkdir -p ~/Library/Application\ Support/Chocolat/Mixins/
-    git clone https://github.com/drudge/csscomb.chocmixin.git ~/Library/Application\ Support/Chocolat/Mixins/csscomb.chocmixin
+    git clone https://github.com/csscomb/csscomb.chocmixin.git ~/Library/Application\ Support/Chocolat/Mixins/csscomb.chocmixin

 ## Contributors